-Description: The completion of the forty-six-mile-long Champlain Canal in 1823 linked Lake Champlain to the Hudson River and the New York City market.
-In 1843, the twelve-mile-long Chambly Canal was constructed in Quebec, bypassing the Richelieu River rapids, and allowing cheap Canadian lumber to flow from the St. Lawrence to Lake Champlain.
-These canals led to the growth of the port at Burlington, and by 1873, Burlington had become the third largest lumber port in the country.
+Description: In 1823, the forty-six-mile-long Champlain Canal was completed, linking Lake Champlain to the Hudson River and the New York City market, and twenty years later, the twelve-mile-long Chambly Canal was constructed in Quebec, bypassing the Richelieu River rapids and allowing cheap Canadian lumber to flow from the St. Lawrence River to Lake Champlain.
+These two canals led to the growth of the port at Burlington, and by 1873, Burlington had become the third largest lumber port in the country.

 The harbor at Burlington, exposed to winds from the south and the northwest, offered little protection for vessels until work on a federally funded breakwater began in 1837.
-The original V-shaped breakwater was 1,000 feet in length, had a budget of $28,727, and was completed in 1854.
-The breakwater was subsequently lengthened as wharf construction continued to grow both north and south along the Burlington waterfront.
+Completed in 1854 at a cost of $28,727, the V-shaped breakwater was 1,000 feet in length but was subsequently lengthened as wharf construction continued to grow along the Burlington waterfront.

-In 1867, the breakwater was extended 1,500 feet to the north using the same type of construction as in the original breakwater: wooden cribs, 80 to 100 feet long by 30 feet wide filled with stone ballast.
+In 1867, the breakwater was extended 1,500 feet to the north using the same type of construction as in the original breakwater: wooden cribs, 80 to 100 feet long by 30 feet wide, that were filled with stone ballast.
 A 360-foot section of breakwater was completed north of the extended original breakwater in 1890, leaving at 200-foot opening between the two.

 The wooden towers were eventually replaced with steel light towers: the north and middle lights in 1925, and the south light in 1950.
 Though less susceptible to damage from the elements, the modern towers lacked the charm of the breakwater’s wooden end-pieces.

-The lights were manned until 1938.
-On the evening when the lights were manually lit for the last time, Keeper Rolla W. Hill was ceremoniously accompanied back to shore by a small flotilla of twelve boats carrying seventy-five people.
+On the evening in 1938 when the lights were manually lit for the last time, Keeper Rolla W. Hill was ceremoniously accompanied back to shore by a small flotilla of twelve boats carrying seventy-five people.

 The lighthouses were built on the Burlington waterfront by Atlantic Mechanical, Inc. of Wiscasset, Maine, so the public could view the construction process.
 Nearby, a kiosk, staffed with a historical interpreter, provided information about the Burlington breakwater and the lighthouse project.

-It is obvious to even the casual observer that the northern and southern breakwater lighthouses are different.
-The original lighthouse plans could not be located according to Art Cohn, director of the Lake Champlain Maritime Museum.
+When the original lighthouse plans could not be located, Art Cohn, director of the Lake Champlain Maritime Museum, stepped in to help.
 “What we did,” he says, “was use photographic evidence to create a set of plans that from the outside seem historically correct, and of course we chose two different time periods to represent - the smaller, southern light tower, which is circa 1857, and the larger, northern light tower which is circa 1890.
 We worked with the photographs and other historical images to ensure that people seeing the towers today would be actually viewing the same façade that they would have seen during those time periods.”

 The two lighthouses are designed to withstand the environmental challenges that destroyed earlier versions.
 The lower portion of the northern lighthouse consists of heavy steel members capable of resisting forces approaching 400 pounds per square inch.
 The steel frame was covered with wooden panels, the bottom six feet of which are designed to break away in the event of a major catastrophic ice event, leaving the steel frame and the remainder of the structure intact.

-At 7:35 p.m. on September 12, 2004, when the assembled crowd reached its terminal count the south lighthouse was activated.
+The south lighthouse was activated on September 12, 2004, when the assembled crowd reached its terminal count at 7:35 p.m.
 Seconds later, a flare lit the sky about the northern lighthouse, and it too began to flash.
 Speaking at the lighting ceremony, Senator Leahy remarked: “I love Lake Champlain, and I always thought its beauty could never be improved.
 But these distinctive new lighthouses proved me wrong.
 They bring an historical context to the rebirth of the Burlington waterfront.
 They are beacons that beckon us to enjoy and appreciate our lake.
 They welcome and guide pleasure boats, tourists and Vermonters looking for a picturesque place to relax and to enjoy the magnificent views.
 Lighthouse lovers everywhere are really going to enjoy seeing them.”